CGhosh81/Chat-Summarizer/README.md

 🧾 License

 Released under the MIT License.
-See LICENSE for details.
+See the LICENSE file for details.

+⭐ Support the Project

 🌟 Star the repository

 🐛 Open an issue

-🔧 Suggest a feature
+🔧 Suggest new features

 🎉 Built with ❤️ by Chayan Ghosh